Timeline of the 2009 Iranian election protests: December 27

 Major protests broke out when hundreds of thousands of opposition supporters protested in Tehran and across the country of Iran.
 This day was the Day of Ashura, which marks the death of Imam Hussain and is an important day on the Shiite calendar.
 Police fired upon protesters and used tear gas.
 State TV reported that 15 people died this day, yet official reports from the Iranian government put the death toll at 8, making this the deadliest day of the protests since June.
 Among those killed was Seyed Ali Mousavi, the nephew of Mir-Hossein Mousavi.
 At least 300 people were arrested.
 BBC called the protests "the worst violence since last June's contested presidential elections."
 Witnesses claim that the Basiji militia fired live bullets into the crowd.
 Although it was reported that many policemen refused to shoot on protesters.
-There was claims that some of the Basiji militia were wearing green caps (green being the color of the opposition movement) and refusing to detain the protesters.
+There were claims that some of the Basiji militia were wearing green caps (green being the color of the opposition movement) and refusing to detain the protesters.
 Protesters chanted "This month is a month of blood."
 A police depot was seized.

 Anti-government, as well as pro-government demonstrations were reported in Shiraz, where Ayatollah Dastgheyb was said to be hiding in a mosque and being attacked by the Basij militia.
 In Tehran, Iranian state-owned media reported that tens of thousands of pro-government supporters rallied.

 In Europe, protests were held the Iranian embassies in Berlin, Rome, London, and Paris.
 The European demonstrators were protesting against the violent crackdown on the protests in Iran.